This article is part of a larger series on Accounting Software.

-LexisNexis doesn’t publish PCLaw’s pricing information on its website.
-You can contact LexisNexis directly to request pricing information or a customized quote.
-You can also request a free demo before buying.
+PCLaw’s pricing information isn’t disclosed publicly.
+You will need to contact LexisNexis directly to request prices or a customized quote.
+Factors that may affect prices include your practice area and the size of your business.
+You may request a free demo before buying the program.

-PCLaw is a comprehensive platform with a rich set of features, such as time and expense tracking, matter management, client and contact management, invoicing, and more.
-Check out the following features and capabilities of PCLaw.
+PCLaw is a comprehensive platform with a rich set of features, such as time and expense tracking, matter management, and client and contact management.

 From the dashboard, you can see frequently used features and view certain aspects of your firm and client matters.
-There are three tabs you’ll find on the main dashboard namely: My Practice, My Clients, and My Business.
+There are three tabs on the main dashboard: My Practice, My Clients, and My Business: